-Now is not the time to let senioritis sneak up on you!
-Keep your grades up and stay active in your extracurriculars; it can only help you, no matter where you end up in the fall.
+You may feel discouraged, but now is not the time to let senioritis sneak up on you!
+So keep your grades up and stay active in your extracurriculars, even as senior year comes to an end.
+It can only help you, no matter where you end up in the fall.

 6. Be persuasive, not pushy

 Your case will not be helped by being rude to the admissions team, excessively emailing the school, or bombarding the office with supplementary materials.
 Contact the admissions office and find out what information they want before sending or requesting anything.
 Follow the rules exactly.
 If it’s allowed, it probably isn’t a bad idea to:

 - Send a short letter in mid- to late-April updating the office on your activities, how they affect you, and to reiterate your commitment to the school.
 Be natural and show your passion for the school and its values.